Home

 People

 We are a group of energetic and diverse individuals with a passion for understanding how nutrients and genetics influence overall health.
 Alumni from the lab have continued their careers both in academia and in the private sector.
-The lab is housed within the brand-new Institute for Food, Nutrition, and Health (IFNH).
+The lab is housed within the Institute for Food, Nutrition, and Health (IFNH).
 We are always interested in welcoming talented postdoctoral fellows and graduate and undergraduate students to the team.

 PI: Harini Sampath

-Research Associates and Postdoctoral Fellows
+Postdoctoral Fellows

 Graduate Students